wochuna/Alx_DjangoLearnLab/Introduction_to_Django/LibraryProject/bookshelf/CRUD_operations.md

 all_books = Book.objects.all()
 print(all_books) # Confirm deletion

-This deletes the book titled Nineteen Eighty-Four
+This deletes the book titled Nineteen Eighty-Four and confirms deletion